erudio-sro/TCPDF/README.md

 * Support for separated RemSig signing
 * PDF/A-2B is set by default
 * Enabled font subsetting for PDF/A
+* Fixed font subsetting problem where offset to head gets overriden by checksum
+* Added setAlternateFontFiles method to set font files to search for a character when there is one missing (HTML prints only)

 ### Third party fonts: